russmac/packer_docker_ansible_terraform/README.md

 Then replace the existing ecr address and token in wordpress_template.json

-Make sure to change variables.tf and fillout wordpress_template.json and task-definitions/dockerfile.json and  wordpress-nginx/group_vars/all
+Make sure to change your passwords and account specific parameters in: variables.tf wordpress_template.json task-definitions/dockerfile.json wordpress-nginx/group_vars/all

 ```
 packer build wordpress_template.json